ericmailr/twitter/README.md

 ## My todo list

-- Edit: now it's fine.
-Something with Heroku?
-Liking and Retweeting seems to update slower now that I've moved async inside a function within useEffect... but only on Heroku deploy, not locally... not sure why yet.

-- Finish Signup form with Devise

-- RSpec

 - profile avatar, background image, follow button

-- is "liked" action header working? first tweet isn't showing it...

 - current_user avatar in newtweet should link to profile, and in mobile opens navigation as a modal halfway accross the screen